Microbes Control Illness & Aging

 Sick building syndrome (SBS) is used to describe a situation in which the occupants of a building experience acute health- or comfort-related effects that seem to be linked directly to the time spent in the building.
 The complainants may be localized in a particular room or zone or may be widespread throughout the building.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796751/

-Sick buildings are becoming commonplace around the world — and with them comes elevated exposure to pathogens (harmful microbes).
+Sick buildings are commonplace around the world — and they’re becoming endemic in the modern, first world.

-Water-damaged buildings saturate their indoor space with fungal mold spores which readily live in nasal passages and colonize the mouth and gut.
-Mold also releases toxins that greatly harm the body.
+Water-damaged buildings saturate their indoor space with fungal mold spores — which readily live in inhabitants’ nasal passages, and colonize the mouth and gut.

 STUDY: “Damp building conditions promote…”